bradsec/chatterboxwebui/README.md

 ## Usage Guide

 ### Basic Text-to-Speech
-1. Enter text (max 10,000 characters by default)
+1. Enter text
 2. Adjust parameters as needed
 3. Click "Generate"
 4. Download or manage files from the audio list

 ### Voice Cloning
 1. Upload reference audio (WAV, MP3, FLAC, OPUS - max 50MB)
-2. Use 3-10 seconds of clear, single-speaker audio
+2. Use 10 or more seconds of clear, single-speaker audio
 3. Generated speech will mimic the uploaded voice

 ### Break Tags for Custom Pauses